Electromagnetic Memory: Memory Effect

-It is easy to show that the contribution of the normal components of $E$ average to zero as the charges pass throught the surface of the sphere.
-As the charge recedes from the surface the normal component of $E$ is opposite to the value it had while the charge was approaching the surface.
+It is easy to show that the contribution of the normal components of $E$ average to zero as the charges pass through the surface of the sphere.
+As the charge recedes from the surface the normal component of E is opposite to the value it had while the charge was approaching the surface.
 Therefore we may restrict the divergence of $\dot{A}$ to the components along the sphere.
 The subscript $\Omega$ indicates the restriction to the sphere.
-Thus at the end of the process we find that at every point on the sphere:
+Thus at the end of the process we find that at every point on the sphere: \be \nabla_{\Omega}\cdot A_{\Omega} = - Q(\Omega, \infty) \ee